SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 #### Strategy

 The values in this tab and also the document display on the right side of the tabbed pane describe the currently selected strategy.
 Normally this will be based on the last chosen simulation result, but you may adjust some of the settings and values using the fields in this tab.
 The *Strategy* allows you to save the current strategy, you can load a strategy from the database and you can compare different strategies.
-Finally, you can export the current stragey to Cato to be used for the next race.
+Finally, you can export the current stragey to Cato to be used for the next race or you can clear a previously exported strategy, so that you are on your own on the track.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Strategy%20Settings%204.JPG)

 Good to know: The document shown on the right side can be printed using the right mouse button context menu.

-Note: Exporting strategies to Cato is not supported yet, will be completed with the next release.
+Note: Exported strategies will be saved in the file "Race.strategy", which is located in the *Simulator Controller\Config* folder in your user *Documents* folder.
+There can only be one currently active strategey.
+Please see the next chapter for information, how Cato uses such a predefined strategy during a race.

+### Strategy Handling

+When a race session starts, Cato looks for a currently defined strategy and checks, whether this strategy has been defined for the same car and track in the same conditions and whether the duration of the ucoming session is identical to that defined in the strategy.
+If all these aspects match, Cato will use the strategy during the race.
+If there is a pitstop upcoming, Cato will actively inform you and will, as long as you accept it, hand over all settings for the pitstop to Jona for further handling.
+The pitstop will be planned and prepared for a specific lap and if you are in this lap, all settings will be entered into the Pitstop MFD of the current simulation, without any necessary interaction from your side.

+The currently active strategy might be dropped, if you do not adhere to the pitstop plan defined in the strategy.
+To conform to the strategy, you must execute the pitstops in the laps as defined in the strategy +/- a few laps (10% deviation is allowed).
+If you think, that the predefined strategy is not of any use any more, because of a crash or changing weather conditions, you can cancel it actively with a voice command or by using ["StrategyCancel" controller action](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist).

 ## Technical information